The London Taxi

 Heathrow Airport has recently undertaken a multi billion pound refit of Terminal two.
 Being known internationally as one of the worlds busiest airports, Heathrow truly is a British institution.

 The entire departure lounge on the new T2 is very British in design and content.
 Famous UK chef Heston Blumenthal supplies fish and chips from his restaurant, while the worlds first personal shopping lounge showcases products from UK stores such as John Lewis.
 An exclusive Heathrow airport beer is even available from London brewery – Fullers.

-When commissioning an artwork to be the center piece of this new lounge, something equally British was required.
+When commissioning an artwork to be the centre piece of this new lounge, something equally British was required.
 British artist Benedict Radcliffe is known around the world for this sculptures made from metal rods.
-Ranging from sports cars, furniture and household items, his work is not only commissioned around the world by companies such as Puma and Paul Smith but is also highly prised among private collectors.
+Ranging from sports cars, furniture and household items, his work is not only commissioned around the world by companies such as Puma and Paul Smith but is also highly prized among private collectors.